mryap/fierce-robin/src/pages/posts/google-analytics-app-web-the-new-google-analytics.md

 When I was hired for web analytics project, I always set up Google Analytics App+Web together with Google Analytics.

-## Hire with Confidence
+## Force multiplication

+A feature of GA4 I am excited about is BigQuery Export.
+BigQuery export opens up the availability to export all the raw, un-sampled Google Analytics data.
+This allows business with advanced analytics requirements like integrating with other datasets such as CRM, external third-party data access to a datawarehouse without dedicated IT department.

-You can access and manipulate the data stored in Google BigQuery using Python and R. These 2 languages make it easier to build a statistical model which can be used for various purposes – understanding customers’ in-app behavior, predicting the churn rate, etc. I being up to speed with Google BigQuery since 2019.
+With data stored in the cloud, you can access and manipulate data in Google BigQuery with Python and R. These 2 languages make it easier to build a statistical model which can be used for various purposes – understanding customers’ in-app behavior, predicting the churn rate, etc.

+I being up to speed with Google BigQuery since 2019.
+Hire me with confidence.

 https://www.qwiklabs.com/public_profiles/fdf93c0d-bc8b-4952-b7fe-1dade1d6e917